Merry we meet - Merry we meet - Merry we meet

 Written and compiled by George Knowles

-Scott Douglas Cunningham was a Wiccan and popular author of more than thirty books on both fiction and non-fiction topics.
+Scott Douglas Cunningham was a popular Wiccan author of more than thirty books on both fiction and non-fiction topics.
 More than fifteen of his books were written on Wicca and its related subjects, he also wrote scripts for occult videos.
 Scott was a key player in the opening up of Wicca to solitary practice, and by making a great deal of information available to the public, he helped influence many newcomers entering the craft.

 Scott was born on the 27th June 1956 at the William Beaumont Hospital in Royal Oak, Michigan, USA.
 His parents Chester Grant Cunningham and Rose Marie Wilhoit Cunningham had two other children, an older brother Greg and a younger sister Christine.
 In 1959 due to his mothers recurring health problems, the family moved to San Diego, California, were the doctors declared the mild climate would be more beneficial for her.
 Aside from his many trips to Hawaii, Scott continued to live in San Diego until his death in 1993.